JavaScript Array Functions Every Developer Should Know

 Explanation:

-• We declare an array called numbers containing four elements.
+- We declare an array called

-• The reduce method accumulates the sum of all elements starting with an initial accumulator value of 0.
+reducemethod accumulates the sum of all elements starting with an initial accumulator value of0. - The callback function adds each element to the accumulator, resulting in

 const numbers = [1, 2, 3, 4, 5];